samsonq/ML-Models/Classification/K Nearest Neighbors/README.md

-# KNN from scratch
+# K Nearest Neighbors
 Python implementation of a K Nearest Neighbors model from scratch.

 ## Algorithm Description
-[K nearest neighbors](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) is a supervised machine learning algorithm.
+[K-Nearest-Neighbors](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) is a supervised machine learning algorithm.
 When a new data feature vector is introduced, the algorithm finds the _k_ nearest points to that new data point, and takes the majority vote of the label to be the prediction.
-The [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) measure is used to quantify distance between points.
+The [Euclidean Distance](https://en.wikipedia.org/wiki/Euclidean_distance) measure is used to quantify distance between points.

 ## Euclidean Distance
+The Euclidean Distance can be calculated in any number of dimensions.
+It is the square root of the sum of square differences between the dimensions of the two points.
 <p align="center">
   <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcT-BNnXJs2WFM-hvledmFTsECBmQ1ssxkLnucrp3sG8yrXA8VAN" width=250>
 </p>